-As mentioned in the definitions, emotional support animals do not have the same legislated public access rights that service animals have.
+Emotional support animals do not have the same legislated public access rights that service animals have.
 However, that does not preclude the possibility that an emotional support animal may in some circumstances be an appropriate option for accommodation for a person with a disability.

 If a student would like to request the accommodation of a therapy animal, they must discuss their accommodation needs with their counsellor and provide disability-related documentation from a qualified healthcare professional.

-If an employee would like to request the accommodation of a therapy animal, they must discuss their accommodation needs according to the College's Return to Work and Medical/Disability Accommodation procedures available at https://department.flemingcollege.ca/hr/working-at-fleming/administrative-hr-practices-and-protocols/
+If an employee would like to request the accommodation of a therapy animal, they must discuss their accommodation needs with their supervisor according to the College's Return to Work and Medical/Disability Accommodation policy and procedure.